 - Collaborative, team-based medical group

 - Staffed with Health Coaches, Nurse Educators, Pharmacists, and Care Managers

 - Check ins with clinical experts between your office visits

 - Book appointments and renew prescriptions online

 - Send and receive secure messages with your care team

 - Pay your invoices by credit card, securely and conveniently

-We go to extreme lengths to ensure our patients’ information remains confidential and secure.
+We work diligently to ensure our patients’ information remains confidential and secure.

 Not only is our team trained in modern privacy standards (such as HIPAA and PCI compliance), but we also keep your information secure with Secure Socket Layer (SSL) data encryption, firewalls, secure servers (including 24/7 surveillance and biometric access), and many more measures to ensure your information won’t fall into the wrong hands.

 To learn more about Privia Medical Group and find other Privia doctors, please visit our website.